Aludey/NASAPotD/README.md

-# NasaPotD
+# NASAPotD
-Picture of the day from NASA api
+Picture of the day using NASA api